 The education programs of Recovery focus on encouraging and facilitating others to do the same in face of major 21st century sustainability challenges.
 Excitingly waste provides a plethora of opportunity to discuss behavioural aspects of sustainability leading to change, and the direct application of the waste hierarchy of reducing, reusing, & recycling as the actions necessary to implement that change.

-And waste is the perfect topic for cross curriculum sustainability teaching units because it’s reflective of societies values at any given time; it can be taught in math, it’s art, it’s social & industrial history, it’s the natural environment & systems, and every-one can relate to it from personal experience.
+Waste is the perfect topic for cross curriculum sustainability teaching units because it’s reflective of societies values at any given time; it can be taught in math, it’s art, it’s social & industrial history, it’s the natural environment & systems, and every-one can relate to it from personal experience.

 Recovery’s retail outlet the Recovery Shop, located at The Recovery Centre, is an education experience in itself with 33 departments of sale transforming the waste stream into products, materials and parts; over the past twenty-three years it has transformed community behaviour, values and practices as well.
 Leading on from this success Recovery internationally award winning Director Rena Dare designed new sustainability education program & trail to address matters critical to human survival, and to deliver 21st century sustainability outcomes.

 The waste wise sculpture based sustainability education trail is a permanent outdoor exhibit & features sculptures of Tasmanian waste wise characters including but not limited to Wanda Waste Not, Want Not Wallaby© and her flock of waste wise champion wallabies, Fletch and his dog Lockwood, Mr Tinker Fix It, Flying Piggy, Mr Waste Wise Owl, Brad and Mr Bliss Cat.
 Each character and their associated interpretation signage provide unique discussion points, a sustainability vocabulary and positive actions.
 A free colouring in book is provided as well.
-Over 157,000 community members visited the trail in 2015.

 All programmes conclude with participants’ agreeing to make a renewed personal & collective commitment to sustainability: